progwml6/JavaCurseAPI/README.md

 ## Maven Information
-* please see above information on restrictions for using the library
-* javadoc & source jars will not be provided until the library can be made open source
+* javadoc & source jars are uploaded as well
 * The library is deployed to progwml6's maven repo
 ```
 maven {